 top of page

 My name is Abigail Nelson, I'm a qualified dramatherapist based in Edinburgh, Scotland.
 I am registered with the Health and Care Professions Council (HCPC) and a member of the British Association of Dramatherapists (BADth).
 I have an MA in Dramatherapy from Roehampton University.
+I provide therapy at A Quiet Room by the Shore in Edinburgh and online.

 I am the Operations Manager for the British Association of Dramatherapists (BADth) and a Visiting Lecturer on the MSc Dramatherapy course at Queen Margaret University.
 I also facilitate drama workshops for adults with disabilities at Upmo, and am a Director of Tailfeatherdance CIC.